semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 - At least one test where the rule detects a finding.
 This is called a true positive finding.
 - At least one test where the rule does **not** detect a finding.
 This is called a true negative finding.

-See an example of this approach in the [Semgrep App](https://semgrep.dev/orgs/-/editor/s/returntocorp:aws-provider-static-credentials).

 Test file names must match the rule file name, except for the file extension.
 For example, if the rule is in `my-rule.yaml`, name the test `my-rule.js`.
 (You can use any valid extension for the target language.)

 :::info Requirements of test files